 The most common aura is visual.
-The aura lasts about 15-30 minutes.
-It may produce the following sensations:
+It lasts about 15 to 30 minutes and may cause:

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-Your child will also be given an exam of the nervous system.
 The diagnosis is usually based on your child's symptoms.

 The goal of treatment is to:

 Medicine is the first treatment option for migraines.
-The type of medicine will depend on how severe the headaches are.
-Your child’s response will also be tracked.
+The type of medicine used depends on how severe the headaches are.

-There are no current steps that change your child’s susceptibility to migraines.
+There are no current steps that can change a child’s likelihood of getting migraines.

 American Headache Society